-The Subsurface Biogeochemical Research (SBR) program seeks to advance a robust, predictive understanding of how watersheds function as complex hydrobiogeochemical systems and how these systems respond to perturbations caused by changes to earth system processes, land use and land cover, contaminant loading, and compounding disturbances.
+The Subsurface Biogeochemical Research (SBR) program seeks to advance a robust, predictive understanding of how watersheds function as integrated hydrobiogeochemical systems and how these systems respond to perturbations caused by changes in weather patterns, extremes, land use, water management, vegetation cover, snowmelt timing, and nutrient and contaminant release.

 Scales of BER and SBR Research.
 (Left) BER supports research that spans enormous spatial and temporal scales.
 (Right) The SBR program supports mechanistic hydrobiogeochemistry research to understand the function of watersheds and larger-scale environmental processes.
-[Right image courtesy Lawrence Berkeley National Laboratory]
+[Right image courtesy LBNL]

 The SBR program supports mission-oriented research performed by